 Measuring success: KPIs and metrics

-Effective measurement systems capture both quantitative improvements and qualitative benefits, providing clear connections between initiatives and business outcomes.
+Effective measurement systems capture both quantitative improvements and qualitative benefits, and show clear connections between initiatives and business outcomes.

 Essential KPIs for continuous improvement